 Business Scalability a Key to Business Growth

 So, what caused the problem?
-Scalability was applied, but only to the sales function.
+Applying scalability only to the sales function.
 When sales met the capacity of the operation the owner hadn’t planned for the increased operational capacity.
 As a result, they have to slow down sales and focus all the resources and effort on expanding the delivery function to meet the increased demand.

 I also frequently see the case that growth isn’t really what the owner wants.
 What they really want is sustainability!